Christian community reacts to the demands of liquor ban on December 24

-The Christian community of Mumbai reacts to the Muslim community's demands for a liquor ban on December 24 (Eid-e-Milad), coinciding with Christmas eve
+The Christian community of Mumbai expresses strong objection to the Muslim community's demands for a liquor ban on December 24 (Eid-e-Milad), coinciding with Christmas eve

 As members of the Muslim community demand a liquor ban on December 24, a day on which both Eid-e-Milad and Christmas eve fall, the Christian community has expressed strong objections to this restriction on their festivities.